 Facing Criminal Charges?
 Rely on Our Legal Experience

-Under any circumstances, taking a plea bargain without due legal counsel is a move which could very likely lead to an unfair sentencing.
-If you or a loved one is considering taking a plea bargain in the state of Utah, call the criminal defense lawyers of Overson Law LLC at (801) 733-1308 to arrange a free, confidential assessment of your case.
+Under any circumstances, taking a plea bargain without due legal counsel is a move that could very likely lead to unfair sentencing.
+If you or a loved one is considering taking a plea bargain in the state of Utah, call the Utah criminal defense lawyers of Overson Law LLC at (801) 758-2287 to arrange a free, confidential assessment of your case.